geoffmcnamara/companionway/content/page/about.md

 Teaching and coaching have always played a role in my career.
 There is a reward for me in developing the knowledge base and skills of others.

 I am blessed with a beautiful wife and a loving family.
-I enjoy coding, building automation tools, guitar, sailing, reading, and a good craft beer or a glass of tanin rich red wine.
+I enjoy coding, building automation tools, guitar, sailing, reading, history, science, astronomy, theology, philosophy, finance, and a good craft beer or a glass of tanin rich red wine.
+Yes, the list on interests is long but ADHD has no limits. :)

 I enjoy learning new skills and look forward to continuing to teach/coach others along the way.